 There are a number of causes of belly button scarring.
 The simplest and most biased explanation is that some individuals scar more quickly than others.

-A keloid, a particular form of scar, is brought on by too much collagen inside the skin.
+A keloid, a particular form of scar, is by too much collagen inside the skin.
 This kind of scar, which goes beyond the boundaries of the wound, might seem red or pink.
 It is a solid, even, and smooth growth.
 Keloids are more frequent in individuals who:

 - Possess dark skin